 There is a lot of information contained in this guide but, at its heart, this is not about forms, processes and results: it is about exploring what is best for each and every student at Beau Soleil.
-This process is a team effort that begins with a conversation and I am looking forward to speaking with you.
-Please make your appointment using the QR code, or send an email to me at college.counselling@beausoleil.ch
+This process is a team effort that begins with a conversation.
+Please make your appointment using the QR code, or send an email to us at college.counselling@beausoleil.ch